MedourMehdi/mm_mint_mp4/README.md

 * Notice that the ico folder must be present in the bin directory.
 * Due to the lack of performance on Atari Hardware the player works as today only on Aranym JIT emulator:
-** For Falcon: I think that 56k DSP integration must be done in fdk-aac and Openh264 ** For V4SA: Modifications to support 080 HyperThreading and SIMD instructions set
+    * For Falcon: I think that 56k DSP integration must be done in fdk-aac and Openh264
+    * V4SA: Modifications to support 080 HyperThreading and SIMD instructions set

 ## Authors